MaxraySavage/hungr-lc/README.md

 # Hungr - a recipe sharing platform
 Hungr is a web application for saving and sharing recipes between users.
 It was built with Spring MVC, thymeleaf, Bulma, hibernate, and MySQL.

-Hungr is deployed on Heroku [https://hungr-dev.herokuapp.com/](https://hungr-dev.herokuapp.com/) however the deployed version may not mirror the current version here in the repo.
+Hungr is deployed on Heroku [https://hungr-dev.herokuapp.com/](https://hungr-dev.herokuapp.com/).

 ## Goals
 Create a way for people to easily save, share and try out new recipes without having to read a novel and fight through a bunch of popup advertisements.